General Methods for Industrial Effluent Treatment Plant (ETP)

 Settling Treatment:

-The goal of settling process is the expulsion of settleable organic and inorganic solids by sedimentation, and the removal of materials that will float (scum or rubbish) by skimming.
-The sewage should first be subjected to settling process for removal of Screenings like wood, paper and plastic squanders and skimmings to oil and grease.
-Evacuation of toxic substances like Chromium, Cadmium, Cyanide, Arsenic etc., is essential before sending the wastewater for biological treatment.
-Almost all toxic substances like Arsenic, Selenium, Cadmium, Nickel etc., can be removed by Alkaline Chlorination (i.e. Chlorination at pH > 10) or Activated Carbon.
+The goal of the settling process is the expulsion of settleable organic and inorganic solids by sedimentation and the removal of materials that will float (scum or rubbish) by skimming.
+The sewage should first be subjected to a settling process for removal of Screenings like wood, paper and plastic squanders and skimmings to oil and grease.
+Evacuation of toxic substances like Chromium, Cadmium, Cyanide, Arsenic, etc., is essential before sending the wastewater for biological treatment.
+Almost all toxic substances like Arsenic, Selenium, Cadmium, Nickel, etc., can be removed by Alkaline Chlorination (i.e. Chlorination at pH > 10) or Activated Carbon.

 Segregation